pybind/pybind11/docs/advanced.rst

 instance to deal with lists of hash maps of pairs of elementary and custom types, etc.

-The fundamental limitation of this approach is the internal conversion between Python and C++ types involves a copy operation that prevents pass-by-reference semantics.
+A fundamental limitation of this approach is that the internal conversion between Python and C++ types involves a copy operation that prevents pass-by-reference semantics.
 What does this mean?

 Suppose we bind the following function